-Alan, the producer of Sunday’s show.
-He was one of the original #Dateline producers in 1992!
-Take a minute to get to know him.
+Alan Goldberg is the producer of this Sunday's Dateline report City of Angels with Craig Melvin.
+Alan was also one of the original Dateline producers in 1992!
+Take a minute to get to know him in the video above, and learn more about this Sunday's report in the Q + A below.

 Dateline: We know you’re producing this Sunday’s Dateline.
 We have a few questions.
 How did you come across the case in this Sunday’s report?